openharmony/docs/docs-en/quick-start/developing-the-first-example-program-running-on-hi3518.md

 ## Acquiring Source Code<a name="section1726092873119"></a>

-You need to acquire Hi3518 source code \([http://tools.harmonyos.com/mirrors/os/1.0/ipcamera\_hi3518ev300-1.0.tar.gz](http://tools.harmonyos.com/mirrors/os/1.0/ipcamera_hi3518ev300-1.0.tar.gz)  or  [https://mirrors.huaweicloud.com/harmonyos/1.0/ipcamera\_hi3518ev300-1.0.tar.gz](https://mirrors.huaweicloud.com/harmonyos/1.0/ipcamera_hi3518ev300-1.0.tar.gz)\) and download it on a Linux server.
+You need to acquire  [Hi3518 source code](http://tools.harmonyos.com/mirrors/os/1.0/code-1.0.tar.gz)  and download it on a Linux server.
 For details, see  [Source Code Acquisition](../get-code/source-code-acquisition.md).

 ## Modifying a Program<a name="s8efc1952ebfe4d1ea717182e108c29bb"></a>